-The 10.5-mile R Line (opening Feb.24,2017) and two stations in Aurora along the University of Colorado A Line offer prime opportunities for transit-oriented development (TOD).
+The 10.5-mile R Line (now open!) and two stations in Aurora along the University of Colorado A Line offer prime opportunities for transit-oriented development (TOD).

 TOD is simply compact, pedestrian-oriented, mixed-use development near transit stations.
 It’s the kind of urban development that was common in American cities and towns prior to World War II.